SNU-HCIL/2020-Fall-DCCP/template/public/md/OOP.md

 * **Private data attributes**: keep external code from accessing it
    * place two underscores (`__`) in front of attribute name
    * an object’s data attributes are better to be .red[private]
-   * private attributes that cannot be accessed except from inside an object .red[don’t exist] in Python
+   * .red[private] attributes that cannot be accessed except from inside an object .red[don’t exist] in Python
    * but (limitedly) supported through .red[name mangling]